BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 Of course, the two spent much of the game lined up across from one another and after the game, an all-out brawl erupted when Tate and Ramsey threw punches at one another near the 50-yard line.

-Apparently, the altercation didn't stop there, as Ramsey waited outside the Giants locker room to presumably continue the fight, per ESPN.
+Apparently, the altercation didn’t stop there.
+Ramsey waited outside the Giants’ locker room to presumably continue the fight, per ESPN.

 Jalen Ramsey Waited Outside Locker Room for Golden Tate after On-Field Fighthttps://t.co/XsxcV8lyEA— TMZ Sports (@TMZ_Sports) October 6, 2020